 If we stop here we are still susceptible to manipulation, individuals and/or machines can open accounts and increase their authority by granting trust to one another.
 That is why we take things yet a step further:

-If the grantor account trusts a spammy grantee account the grantor will take a penalty to its own reputation just as the spammy grantee does.
+If the grantor account trusts a spammy grantee account the grantor will take a penalty.

 The negative penalty increases exponentially - that is, initially it may only be a few points off the grantor's authority score but as the number of grantee accounts performing detrimental actions increases we will use a multiplier to rapidly deduct from the grantor's authority.

 This linkage need not be only first level trusts.
 For example:

 If JohnDoe (grantor) trusts JaneDoe (grantee) and JaneDoe (grantor) trusts IAmSpammy (grantee) those penalized will be: IAmSpammy (most penalized), JaneDoe (moderately penalized), JohnDoe (lightly penalized).